William M Brieher

 Cytoskeleton and Cell Adhesion

-Our lab is interested in on how cells organize an actin cytoskeleton.
-Current projects focus on how actin filaments are assembled at cell-cell junctions, how actin filaments depolymerize, and how signals trigger actin nucleation.
+Our lab is interested in understanding how cells organize an actin cytoskeleton.
+Current projects focus on how actin filaments are assembled at cell-cell adhesive junctions, how actin filaments disassemble, and how signals trigger actin assembly.
 We use a combination of biochemical, biophysical, and cell biological techniques to address these questions which are fundamental for understanding cell shape, cell motility, and morphogenesis.
+Some of our research provides insight into the molecular basis of inherited kidney disease.